Overview of a Typical Interference Study

-A pipeline, railway or telecommunication cable (referred to herein as exposed line) sharing a common corridor with ac power transmission or distribution lines captures a portion of the electromagnetic field energy surrounding the power lines in the air and soil.
+A pipeline, railway or telecommunication cable (referred to herein as exposed lines) sharing a common corridor with ac power transmission or distribution lines captures a portion of the electromagnetic field energy surrounding the power lines in the air and soil.
 This captured energy, often designated as ac interference, can result in an electrical shock hazard for people touching the exposed lines or the metallic structures connected to them, or who are simply standing in the vicinity.
-Furthermore, excessive stress voltages across rails, telephone pairs or pipe walls and coating surfaces can result in degradation or damage to equipment and puncture of pipe coating, leading to accelerated corrosion and can damage insulating flanges and rectifiers.
+Furthermore, excessive interfering voltages across rails, telephone pairs or pipe walls and coating surfaces can result in degradation or damage to equipment and puncture of pipe coating, leading to accelerated corrosion and damage to insulating flanges and rectifiers.
 In the case of extreme soil potential rise, the pipeline wall itself can be damaged or punctured.
 Excessive rail-to-rail voltages (difference of potentials between rails) can compromise the normal operation of the signal and protection systems of the railways.
 Excessive induced power frequency noise in the telecommunication cables can degrade the signal quality of the cables.

 Electromagnetic interference caused by electric transmission and distribution lines on neighboring metallic utilities such as oil, gas and water pipelines, railways and telecommunication cables has increased significantly in recent years.
-This is due to the tremendous increase in the load and short-circuit current levels that are the result of the growing energy demand.
+This is due to the tremendous increase in the load and short-circuit current levels that are the result of growing energy demand.
 Another reason for increased interference levels originates from the more recent environmental concerns which impose on various utilities the obligation to share common corridors in an effort to minimize the impact on wildlife and other related threats to nature.